 Withdrawal effects include:

 - Muscle aches and tension

 How long your withdrawal lasts depends on many factors.
 These factors include how much Xanax you used as a dose, how long you used the drug, whether you used other substances with Xanax and your physical and mental condition.
 Some people experience long-term Xanax withdrawal effects, called PAWS (post-acute withdrawal syndrome).

 Treatment for Addiction to Xanax

 As for any drug, to end your physical Xanax addiction you need Xanax detox.
 An accredited, supervised detox facility provides the comfort, supervision, and support you need for your safest withdrawal.
 Through professional support, withdrawal is not as uncomfortable as it is at home or without experienced help.

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides accredited detox programs in a safe, secure, monitored environment.
-Programs at Serenity House Detox include:
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides accredited detox programs in a safe, secure, monitored environment.
+Programs at Serenity House Detox & Recovery include: